nagasudhirpulla/taming_python/blog/skills/dataframe_and_excel.md

 ```

 ### export DataFrame to excel / csv using "to_excel " and "to_csv"
-for more options to export data, read the official docs of
+for more options to export data, read the official docs of [to_excel ](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_excel.html#pandas.DataFrame.to_excel) and [to_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html)
 ```python
 import pandas as pd